shadetree-io/shadetree/README.rst

   # alternate startup method for Celery
   #python manage.py celeryd -l info

-  # 4. launch a local web server in a new window at http://0.0.0.0:8000
+  # 4. launch a local web server in a new window at http://127.0.0.1:8000
   cd /Users/mcdaniel/github/lpm0073/shadetrees.io/
   source venv/bin/activate
   cd shadetrees
-  uvicorn config.asgi:application --host 0.0.0.0 --reload
+  python manage.py runserver

   # in the event of problems check if anything is already on port 8000
   sudo lsof -i:8000